 Peter trained for five years at the Johns Hopkins Hospital in general surgery, where he was the recipient of several prestigious awards, including resident of the year, and the author of a comprehensive review of general surgery.
 He also spent two years at NIH as a surgical oncology fellow at the National Cancer Institute where his research focused on immune-based therapies for melanoma.
 He has since been mentored by some of the most experienced and innovative lipidologists, endocrinologists, gynecologists, sleep physiologists, and longevity scientists in the United States and Canada.

 Peter earned his M.D. from Stanford University and holds a B.Sc. in mechanical engineering and applied mathematics.

 In our conversation in this episode, Peter actually interviews me, though he shares a lot of his own experiences.
 It is audio from Peter’s incredible podcast, The Peter Attia Drive, which can be found on Apple Podcasts, Spotify, or anywhere podcasts are found.
 It is one of the few podcasts I listen to regularly.

 Many friends I’ve shared this particular episode with have now listened to it multiple times.
 It takes us both a few minutes to warm up, but then it goes really deep.
-These are many of things people like Peter and I aren’t supposed to talk about publicly.
+These are many of the things people like Peter and me aren’t supposed to talk about publicly.